KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      NO_GENERIC_LICENSE[Firmware-Abilis] = "LICENSE.Abilis.txt"
 ```
 ## 3.33.
 Using the Error Reporting Tool
 The error reporting tool allows you to submit errors encountered during builds to a central database.
 Outside of the build environment, you can use a web interface to browse errors, view statistics, and query for errors.
-The tool works using a client-server system where the client portion is integrated with the installed Yocto Project Source Directory (e.g. poky).
+The tool works using a client-server system where the client portion is integrated with the installed Yocto Project Source Directory (例如 poky).
 The server receives the information collected and saves it in a database.

 A live instance of the error reporting server exists at http://errors.yoctoproject.org.
 This server exists so that when you want to get help with build failures, you can submit all of the information on the failure easily and then point to the URL in your bug report or send an email to the mailing list.